Paquito Diaz: Later life and death

-After suffering from hypertension and a stroke, which at one time left him comatose, he had to sell the family house and lot including his car.
+After suffering from hypertension, which at one time left him comatose, he had to sell the family house and lot including his car.
 His vision was impaired for the same health reasons.
 He was diagnosed with pneumonia and sepsis.

-He suffered a hemorrhagic stroke in 2002 and died on March 3, 2011, at the age of 73, due to complications from pneumonia.
+He suffered a hemorrhagic stroke in 2002 and died on March 3, 2011, at the age of 78, due to complications from pneumonia.

 Personal life

 His father was a Mexican American.
 His brother Romy was also an actor, as well as his wife (Nena) and children (Joko and Cheska) who are also actors.
 Before Diaz became an actor, he was a basketball player with the Ateneo Blue Eagles from 1955 to 1956 and FEU-D Baby Tamaraws.